User Namespaces & Fakeroot

 User namespaces are an isolation feature that allow processes to run

-1001 on a system outside of a user namespace, but run programs
+system outside of a user namespace, but run programs with a different

 User namespaces are used with containers to make it possible to setup a container without privileged operations, and so that a normal user can act as root inside a container to perform administrative tasks, without being root on the host outside.